About the team at First Vets Whanganui

 Nicola is one of those rare people who knew what she wanted to do from a very young age.
 Born and raised on a sheep & beef farm in Southland, Nicola was introduced to the importance of animal health at a young age.
 After moving to the North Island to undertake her veterinary study at Massey University in 1987; the warmth of the North was too appealing, and so she moved to Whanganui in 1991, initially working as a mixed animal veterinarian, before developing her interest in small animal clinical practice.
 Nicola went on and established the VetCare Veterinary Nursing training in Whanganui which she successfully ran for 15 years, while also continuing to practice as a vet.

-As directors, Nicola and Tanya share a common interest in building a business that delivers outstanding customer service, has a preventative focus towards animal health and welfare, offers Whanganui animal owners a real choice, and importantly, is a fun and inviting place for customers and colleagues.
+Nicola has an interest in building a business that delivers outstanding customer service, has a preventative focus towards animal health and welfare, offers Whanganui animal owners a real choice, and importantly, is a fun and inviting place for customers and colleagues.
 Nicola’s special interests include small animal medicine, diagnostics and education.
 She is also privileged to be involved in helping with the selection of students into the BVSc programme at Massey – giving back to her profession in different ways is important to her.